hubner-lab/MineGraph/README.md

-# MineGraph: Plant Plastid-Mitochondria Pangenome-Graph Analysis Tool
+# MineGraph: Plastid and mitochondrial graph-pangenome analysis toolkit

 **Overview**
-MineGraph is a streamlined bioinformatics tool designed to generate, analyze, and visualize pangenome graphs specifically for plant plastid and mitochondria genomes.
-It simplifies the complex processes of graph creation and statistical analysis, offering a comprehensive solution for comparative genomics and variation detection across sequences.
+MineGraph is a computational pipeline designed to construct, analyze, and visualize graph-pangenomes of small genomes such as plastids and mitochondrial genomes.
+MineGraph include a full implementation of graph-pangenome construction and analysis and include automatic optimization process for key parfamters, graph construction, analysis, and visualization, thus offering a comprehensive solution for comparative genomics and variat calling.
+MineGraph was also optimized for speed and can handle hundreds of genomes efficiently with a single command.
+MineGraph is operated within a Docker contained environment, thus eliminating complex installation steps.

 ### Key Terminology